 The ECSE (Early Childhood Special Education) program and SLHS (Speech, Language, and Hearing Sciences) program at San Francisco State University have been awarded a 5-year grant (2019-2023), the Project GROW Grant (Guiding Responsive Communication Within Inclusive Early Childhood Settings) from the Department of Education.
 The co-directors of the project are Drs.
 Amber Friesen and Teresa Gray.
-This grant will fund a stipend program for scholars accepted into the ECSE Credential or Credential/masters program, or SLHS Master's Program.
+This grant will fund a stipend program for scholars accepted into the ECSE Credential/masters program, or SLHS Master's Program.

 There is a critical need for more highly-qualified professionals of diverse sociocultural backgrounds to support the learning and development of ALL young children within inclusive settings.
 The Project GROW Grant was awarded to help prepare more credentialed ECSE and SLHS scholars to fill this need.

 • Partake in coordinated field experiences and coursework between ECSE and SLP scholars

 • Engage in shared learning opportunities including three conferences